There is quite a lot of confusion about The DEFCON Warning System, so we put together this FAQ which will hopefully help quell some of it.

 DEFCON 4 – Blue

 This is the non-standard peacetime alert level.
 All is quiet, though there have been some events which warrant observation.
-There are no known imminent nuclear threats against the United States.
+There are no known imminent nuclear threats.
 More likely than not, nothing will happen and the DEFCON level will eventually revert back to Green.
 Updates will be given every three weeks with immediate updates issued as the situation warrants.

 Generally speaking, there is no need to alter activity from Level Green.
 The DEFCON Warning System is designed to be sensitive to certain situations, and has gone to Blue several times in the past and reverted back to Green a few weeks later.
 This is normal and nothing to be concerned about.